 Most mortgage lenders no longer require a 20% down payment to get a loan.
 However, lenders are stingier with loans for investment properties than personal homes due to the higher risks of foreclosure and default.
 Most fixed-rate mortgages require at least a 15% down payment with a 680 credit score for a one-unit investment property.
 Lenders want you to put down 25% with a 620 or higher credit score on two- to four-unit investment properties.

 You should try to get preapproved for a mortgage before searching for homes, so you know how much home you can afford.
 While prequalification only looks at your credit and your inputted estimate for income and assets, preapproval involves a hard credit pull and proof of income and assets.
 It also needs financial information so that the mortgage company can provide a customized solution.
-Always choose a preapproval when searching for a lender.
+Always choose a preapproval when searching for a mortgage lender.

 When applying for a mortgage, you must also provide basic personal information.
 In most cases, your lender will require you to provide two years of tax returns, two years of W-2s, and two months of bank statements to prove that you have enough money to cover your monthly costs.
 The more money you have and the more consistency you can show with your finances, the higher chances your mortgage will be approved.
 Chances are also high that banks, infamous for being highly conservative, would prefer that you had a lower salary at a regular job than if you earned more money as your own boss.